Matthew-Curreri/headphoneMode/README.md

 # Headphone Mode

 Headphone Mode is an LLM-powered experience designed to enhance user interaction by providing contextual isolation, adaptive filtering, and persistent session management.
 The project is built with a Vanilla JavaScript frontend and a Node.js backend (using Express), utilizing the OpenAI API for processing.
 SQLite is planned for session persistence and user preference storage.
+Now with gpu enhanced clientside generation and training with Llama.
 website: www.headphoneMode.com
 blog: www.curreri.world
 ## Features